 Additionally, a hospital isn’t the only type of healthcare facility where you’ll find med surg nurses at work.
 These medical professionals can also be assigned to care for patients at any of the following places:

 - Inpatient clinics

 - Outpatient surgical centers

-Basically, a med surg nurse can do their job any place where a patient is recovering from surgery.
+Basically, a med surg RN can do their job any place where a patient is recovering from surgery.
 Many of the duties required of a med surg nurse can be performed outside of the hospital if the proper equipment is available, so don’t be surprised if this job takes you past the walls of a traditional healthcare facility.

 What Kind of Patients Are on a Med Surg Floor?

 A travel or perm med surg nurse should expect to treat a wide variety of patients on the job.
 While the common trait shared by all patients is their proximity to recent or upcoming surgeries, the reasons for these procedures can differ vastly from person to person.